 The commander also showed the participants the weapons.
 The military position is equipped with modern technology.
 For example there are hidden cameras that can be controlled from a computer to have an overview over the zone.

 It is important to know the history shortly about the conflict of Karabakh.
 In the region of Nagorno-Karabakh has been a frozen conflict for more than a decade.
 Negotiation and mediation efforts, primarily led by the Minsk Group, have failed to achieve a permanent solution to the conflict.
 The Minsk Group was created in 1994 to address the dispute and is co-chaired by the United States, Russia, and France.

 Because Azerbaijani and Karabakh-Armenian military forces are positioned close to each other and have little to no communication, there is a high risk that inadvertent military action could lead to an escalation of the conflict.
 The two sides also have domestic political interests that could cause their respective leaders to launch an attack.

-As the General of the military base told us there are more than five hundred men and ten women today at the front line.
 After eighteen years those who are not going to continue higher education must go to an army.
 It is obligatory to stay there for two years, later those who want to stay sign a contract.